Alcoholism by Country Statistics

 Other countries that consumed less are Slovakia, Luxembourg as well as Ireland, all consume an average of 11.4 litres a year.

-The United States of America claimed the twenty-fifth rank, drinking 8.7 litres of alcohol per capita yearly.
+The United States of America claimed the twenty-fifth rank, drinking 8.7 litres of average alcohol intake yearly.

 Alcohol consumption increased a lot in middle-income as well as income countries like India, Vietnam as well as China.